Alteras1/discourse-auto-login/README.md

 The plugin follows specs for handling `prompt=none` and `IsPassive` related errors in the omniauth `on_failure` hook, but external IdPs may employ custom errors (such as Google using `immediate_failed`).
 Modifications in `plugin.rb` may be required.

-**NOTE**: By default omniauth will raise an exception for SSO failures in development mode.
-To force redirects to /auth/failure even in development mode as the plugin intended, set `failure_raise_out_environments` to `[]`.
-See discourse/config/initializers/009-omniauth.rb#L11

 Authentication in general currently relies heavily on the usage of cookies, which may be blocked in certain browser instances such as Google Chrome Incognito mode.
 Take care when testing.